top of page

 In my part of the world…

+In Sesotho, we have a saying "Ho ithuta ha ho fele" meaning: Learning never ends.
 I often use this to connect, have conversations, and remain curious about other cultures.
-Because I work across the continent in Africa and run programmes that ignite cultural curiosity, II gives me an opportunity to explore, enjoy, and experience other people’s approaches.
-Our colleague, Leo from Chile, once took us through his unique approach on facilitating divergence through a dance in 2018.
+Because I work across the continent in Africa and run programmes that ignite cultural curiosity, Inclusive Innovation gives me an opportunity to explore, enjoy, and experience other people’s approaches.
+Our colleague Leo, from Chile, once took us through his unique approach on facilitating divergence through a dance.
 I found this to be a powerful way to embody diverging principles.
-Tee, our colleague from Malaysia, also has the most extraordinary ice-breakers, and I always make sure to learn from him.
+Tee, one of facilitators from Malaysia, also introduces the most extraordinary ice-breakers, and I always make sure to learn from him.
 We also work with scientists across different fields, from across the world, curiosity is ignited with every conversation.
 Creativity, as much as curiosity, are crucial in facilitation.
 Being genuinely interested and immersed in the experience of participants, but also of fellow facilitators.
 I have also learnt to laugh a lot with my fellow facilitators.
 Have loads of fun: work hard and play hard and enjoy each other.

 One time, everything went sideways…

-I learnt from creatives that they call mishaps - “Beautiful mistakes”.
-I have encountered several of those since I started facilitating two decades back.
+I learned from creative people that they call mishaps “beautiful mistakes.”
+I have encountered several of those in my two decades of facilitating.
 One distinct moment that sticks out is when we were facilitating a wonderful, artistic experience of painting trees.
 Our lead facilitator for that activity couldn’t facilitate it and we needed to fill his big shoes.
-This resulted in a complete rethink of this activity, spending more time on thinking about how to make it contextually relevant to Africa.
-Eshchar Mizrachi and Alisa Govender did a very good job of researching and spending time on sharing about African Artists and positioning it from that perspective.
-We also modified the activity to force the outcome to have more white space and elegant trees.
+This resulted in a complete rethink of this activity, spending more time on how to make it contextually relevant to Africa.
+Eshchar Mizrachi and Alisa Govender did a great job of researching and sharing insights about African Artists and positioning the activity from that perspective.

 My weirdest / most wonderful tool is…

-My weirdest tools are energisers… thinking about an ice break that links to the next stage of the process you are about to take delegates through.
-Thinking through a short activity that can prepare delegates to unblock different parts of their brains for all the different activities we do in a workshop has been quite intriguing for me.
-The most wonderful tool that prepares the room and without fail brings a giggle and lightheartedness to the room is Picasso in a bag.
+My weirdest tools are energisers; thinking about an ice breaker that links to the next stage of the process.
+Designing a short activity to unblock brains for the different activities we do in a workshop has been quite intriguing for me.
+The most wonderful tool that prepares the room and without fail brings a giggle and lightheartedness to the room is one of our standard opening activities: Picasso in a Bag.
 I love the way the element of surprise creates a fun atmosphere that immediately brightens everyone’s face and brings joy.
 I am yet to see a participant that does not giggle through this activity that brings out a child in everyone.

 If I could change one thing about how we work together on this planet…

 If people could create a space for each person to reflect, share, and be acknowledged.
 Everyone in this world needs to know they matter and their thoughts and contributions are valued.
 If we could create psychological safe space for people to tap into their imagination and unleash the inner child.
 I think it’s important for facilitators to fully understand the power of divergence and encourage and equip participants to apply divergent thinking before converging.
-And take every opportunity to impart the knowledge of the creative process so that people can feel equipped to use the tools after our workshop, we would have carried the legacy of our Creative Problem Solving Process founders: Parnes and Osborn.
+And take every opportunity to impart the knowledge of the creative process so that people can feel equipped to use the tools after our workshop, we would have carried the legacy of our Creative Problem Solving Process (CPS) founders, Osborn & Parnes.

 If you could copy & paste one facilitation skill from anyone you know, whose would it be and why?